 We are an independent professional services firm within the financial services sector, providing actuarial, administration and consultancy services.
-We have over 900 employees and partners within seven offices nationwide.
+We have over 900 employees and partners within eight offices nationwide.

 We are committed to ensuring that within our control there are no breaches appertaining to section 54 (1) of the Modern Slavery Act and will not use or allow the use of forced, compulsory labour, slavery or human trafficking in the course of our business activities either in our supply chain or in any part of our business.
 This will be achieved by: